NEW JERSEY A-1 TEMPORARY VISA ATTORNEY

 - Career Diplomat

 - Immediate family of one of the above

-This reservation serves the purpose of welcoming foreign diplomacy and encouraging international welfare.
+This visa serves the purpose of welcoming foreign diplomacy and encouraging international welfare.
 A-1 visas for diplomats and specialty officials like them come with several perks, as well.

 Conditions of an A-1 Visa

-If you are an official representative entering the United States on behalf of your country and to perform specific duties, there are a number of ancillary benefits to this arrangement.
+If you are an official representative entering the United States on behalf of your country and to perform official duties, you may be eligible for an A-1 visa.

 A-1 Visa holders enjoy the following:

 - The visa can be renewed to extend the stay